zearp/OptiHack/README.md

 ## Notes
 * Please use a DisplayPort to DisplayPort cable whenever possible.
 DP -> HDMI conversion often leads to issues.
 If you have to use such a converter or converting cable and run into issues you might benefit from removing the ```-igfxnohdmi``` boot flag and trying the DP -> HDMI and other HDMI related patches in Hackintool which can export/merge the patches into your config.
+* For 4k to work properly you may need to use the DisplayPort port closest to the VGA connector.
+Thanks to [mgrimace](https://github.com/zearp/OptiHack/pull/11#issuecomment-667554875).
 * The VRAM size is currently set to 2GB in the config, unlike the screenshot suggests.
 If you want to go to back to 1.5GB just remove the ```framebuffer-unifiedmem``` key from the config.
 * I don't know why Dell would lie about the specs if not for up-selling other products but some stuff in their documentation is plain wrong.
 But the 7020 SFF/MT computer supports 32GB RAM, not 16GB.
 The on-board sata ports are *all* 6gbit/s.
 Dell claims one is 3gbit/s max.
 Bad Dell!